 Inflammation is a term used widely these days to discuss a state of unhealthiness in the body.
 While short-term inflammation is a reaction to injury, and helps the healing process, chronic inflammation is a long term reaction to things that are bad for the body.
 These include sugar, alcohol, processed meat and white bread.

 At its worst, inflammation is thought to be responsible for a host of diseases such as cancer, diabetes and heart disease.
 When it comes to your skin health, inflammation also plays a part.
-Inflammation can cause puffy skin, eye bags, acne, eczema, premature ageing and other unwanted skin effects.
+Inflammation can cause puffy skin, eye bags, acne, eczema, premature aging and other unwanted skin effects.

 - olives and olive oil